pombreda/getpaid/getpaid.formgen/trunk/README.txt

 Install:
 --------
-There are two ways of installing getpaid.forgen, if you got it as an egg you just easy_install it or fetch it with your buildout or else you can copy the inner formgen from this folder structure to your instance's /lib/python/getpaid.
+There are two ways of installing getpaid.formgen, if you got it as an egg you just easy_install it or fetch it with your buildout or else you can copy the inner formgen from this folder structure to your instance's /lib/python/getpaid.